 What it takes to Deliver Great Content

-While there may be an (almost) infinite volume of content out there, there is a limited number of resources we must work with, including human resources.
-Every labor-intensive task takes an operator’s focus off another.
+While there may be an (almost) infinite volume of content out there, there is a limited number of resources we have to work with, including human resources.
+Every labor-intensive task takes an operator's focus off another.
 Sometimes we cannot choose one over another.
 With the right PAM, users can orchestrate workflows to automate repetitive tasks and leverage the benefit of better accuracy, speed, and convenience.
 This advantage easily translates into battles won at the business level, with businesses being able to fulfill more complex deliveries to meet demanding challenges.
 For example, with the array of formats available, content delivery in multi-formats is no longer a daunting task with automated transcoding workflows that can deliver large volumes of files with a simple prompt.

 The Potential of Metadata

-The use of metadata in file-based delivery opens possibilities for content producers and distributors.
-The vast number of metadata that accompanies media enables the repurposing, redistribution, and monetization of media files in different ways and across various content delivery platforms.
+The use of metadata in file-based delivery opens up possibilities for content producers and distributors.
+The vast amount of metadata that accompanies media enables the repurposing, redistribution, and monetization of media files in different ways and across various content delivery platforms.
 In one scenario, the same media file can be delivered concurrently to multiple platforms with multiple advertisements and subtitles to cater to audiences in different markets.
 With an effective PAM, the media can be easily identified, categorized, enriched, and re-distributed in a streamlined manner.

 360 Degrees Analytics